Justintime50/easypost-bond/README.md

 # WithBond EasyPost Carrier Integration

 The carrier integration for WithBond on the EasyPost platform.
-Showcased at the first ever 2020 EasyPost Hackathon! **Do not distribute.**
+Showcased at the first ever 2020 EasyPost Hackathon!
+This project stands as a proof of concept and template should EasyPost decide to integrate WithBond on their platform. **Do not distribute.**

 * Carrier documentation can be found here: https://docs.withbond.io.
 * Additional Carrier Integration documentation notes can be found in the [DOCUMENTATION.md](DOCUMENTATION.md) file.